Professor-Codephreak/prompt.prompt/README.md

+prompt.prompt is a collection of prompt designed using encapsulation as an object oriented approach to prompt design.
+Each of the files in the prompt.propmpt folder create in the AI an intense desire to build the components of several project components.
+When combined, these prompts lay the foundation for an AI with intense system control directives and advanced reasoning skills.
+The BDI agent created from the agent.prompt is provided here as a base example.
+These prompts represent the essential components of the Professor Codephreak original project that created automindX and has subsequently expanded iself into advanced reasoning model architecture.

 # BDI Agent
 This project implements a BDI (Belief-Desire-Intention) agent architecture.
 The agent can perform web searches, take notes, and use AI models for text generation.